Chipotle's Decline Has Just Started... Here's Why

 4. Customers are paying Premium “Fast Casual” Prices for Basically Fast Food

 Chipotle is basically an over-priced burrito (or burrito bowl) slinger; that's it.
-The only real difference is the the protein and how you choose to contain it (in a burrito, bowl, or taco).
+The only real difference is the protein and how you choose to contain it (in a burrito, bowl, or taco).
 It’s not a “Mexican restaurant” with a diverse menu.
 You can have a burrito, a burrito bowl, tacos or a salad.
 That’s it; end of story.
 If you get sick of the fare or someone in your party wants something else, go elsewhere.

 That’s not true for most other fast casuals.
-Compare Chipotle’s limited menu, to those of Panera Bread or Boston Market, true fast casuals.
+Compare Chipotle’s limited menu, to those of Panera Bread (NASDAQ:PNRA) or Boston Market, true fast casuals.

-The difference between a fast-food restaurant and a true “fast casual”, by most analysts’ definitions, is the food quality and the ambiance of the restaurant.
+The difference between a fast-food restaurant and a true “fast casual,” by most analysts’ definitions, is the food quality and the ambiance of the restaurant.

-But Chipotle, has substituted the slick but nebulous “Food with Integrity” / “As Real as It Gets” marketing for measurable, definitive food quality.
-In “Chipotle World”, food “quality” seems to be basically whatever Chipotle chooses to define for itself; it's more corporate spin than any definable metric of true quality.
+But Chipotle has substituted the slick but nebulous “Food with Integrity”/ “As Real as It Gets” marketing for measurable, definitive food quality.
+In “Chipotle World,” food “quality” seems to be basically whatever Chipotle chooses to define for itself; it's more corporate spin than any definable metric of true quality.

-Take this perplexing word salad, drawn word-for-word from Chipotle’s own website , that purports to explain the “difference” between “conventionally raised” and “responsibly raised” meat and poultry:
+Take this perplexing word salad, drawn word-for-word from Chipotle’s own website, that purports to explain the “difference” between “conventionally raised” and “responsibly raised” meat and poultry:

 Q: IN THE PAST, WHEN YOU HAVE RUN INTO SUPPLY ISSUES WITH RESPONSIBLY RAISED STEAK AND CHICKEN, YOU HAVE TEMPORARILY SWITCHED TO CONVENTIONALLY RAISED SOURCES OF THOSE MEATS.
 WHY NOT DO THE SAME WITH PORK?